pollyweb-org/pollyweb-docs/4 ⚙️ Solution/37 Scripts 📃/📃 Commands ⌘/⌘ for control ▶️/REPEAT 🔁/🔁 REPEAT ⌘ cmd.md

     ```yaml
     💬|Show time:
-    - CONFIRM Want to know the time?
+    - CONFIRM: Want to know the time?
     - DONE: The time is {.Now}.
     - REPEAT
     ```